-The reason I’m writing about the disease again is because vibrio is expanding.
-I’m also one of the few attorneys in the country who knows how to defend victims against the food processing companies that let this deadly bacteria into the food and restaurant system.
+The reason I’m writing about the disease again is because Vibrio is expanding.
+I’m also one of the few Vibrio Vulnificus attorneys in the country who knows how to defend victims against the food processing companies that let this deadly bacteria into the food and restaurant system.
 But more about that aspect of my work later.

 First, let’s examine why Vibrio cases are on the rise.
 Consider this report from the Center for Public Integrity:

 Data from the U.S. Centers for Disease Control and Prevention shows the number of Vibrio infections from the three most common species — V. vulnificus included — doubling nationally over the 11 years the agency has tracked it in all states, from 433 in 2007 to 897 in 2016.

 Bruce Gutelius of the CDC’s bacterial-infection monitoring branch attributes that in part to the “warming of coastal waters.”
 The spike in V. vulnificus, he said, is “particularly concerning, given the high mortality rate.”

 In the Gulf of Mexico, long a hotbed for Vibrio illnesses, regional cases have doubled from 2007 to 2016.
 The summer water temperature has risen steadily over roughly the same period, averaging 1.5 degrees Fahrenheit higher than in the 1980s.

 In the Chesapeake Bay region — a new hotspot — Vibrio infections have increased almost two-fold from 2007 to 2019, according to state data.
 Warm season temperatures in that time were around 2.5 degrees Fahrenheit higher than the previous 25 years.